GoInterject/GoInterject.github.io/wGetStarted/L-Dev-CustomerCreditSave.md

-**Step 6:** In the connection drop down menu you will choose the data connection **NorthwindExampleDB_MyName** that you have already created in the [Customer Aging developer lab](/wGetStarted/L-Dev-CustomerAging.html#setting-up-the-data-connection).
+**Step 6:** In the connection drop down menu you will choose the data connection **NorthwindExampleDB_MyName** that you have already created in the [Develop: Customer Aging](/wGetStarted/L-Dev-CustomerAging.html#setting-up-the-data-connection).

 ![](/images/L-Dev-CustAgingSave/06.jpg)
 <br>